Find your care

 - Pediatric-to-adult care in one hospital: For pediatric and adolescent patients dealing with cystic fibrosis or other conditions that may lead to transplant, one collaborative UCLA team provides all aspects of care in one facility.

 Our groundbreaking lung transplant program has developed and improved the practices that define the future of heart/lung transplantation.

 - We are pioneering ways to support patients waiting for a suitable donor organ:

 - We can bridge patients to successful lung transplant, despite factors such as respiratory failure, right-side heart failure due to pulmonary hypertension, intubation or mechanical ventilation.

 - When appropriate, we use ECMO (extracorporeal membrane oxygenation), a process that involves a special machine that works like an artificial lung to oxygenate the blood.
 ECMO can help patients remain listed as a transplant candidate - or move to a more urgent position on the transplant list.

-Learn more about our research and trials
+Learn more about lung cancer research and trials.